rdeodoo/odoo-toolbox/code-playbook/README.md

 working on.\
 It should be part of your commit message.

+There are two ways to do that:
+- the _official_ Odoo one: being preferred, see the [git guidelines] Odoo doc
-There are two ways to do that, the _official_ one being preferred as the _upgrade_ one is "wasting" 9 characters on the title automatically, while we are already struggling to have the commit message fit in 72 characters.
+- the _upgrade_ one: "wasting" 9 characters on the title every time, while we are already struggling to have the commit message fit in 72 characters.

 Also, the _official_ one is following more the Git/Github spirit, see [autolink] and [Git Trailers].